Quaternionic superconductivity links spinful pairing, topology, and charge-$4e$ order: Quaternion preliminaries and notation

-Two practical choices recur: (a) the sign in \eqref{eq:Pauli-to-quaternion} (we fix the $-i\sigma_\mu$ convention); (b) the placement of $i\sigma_y$ in \eqref{eq:SU-gap} (we pre-multiply), which ensures $U(i\sigma_y)U^{\mathsf T}=i\sigma_y$ for any $U\in{\rm SU}(2)$ and makes \eqref{eq:spin-conjugation} exact.
-Changing either convention only alters a few signs and does not affect physical statements, but keeping them fixed avoids confusion when we impose AZ symmetries, build GL invariants, and define quaternionic Berry data in later sections.\cite{SigristUeda1991,Hatsugai2010,DeNittisGomi2015CMP}
+Thus the transpose, not the Hermitian adjoint, is required in the second identity.
+Keeping these conventions fixed makes \eqref{eq:spin-conjugation} exact and avoids sign ambiguities when we impose AZ symmetries, build GL invariants, and define quaternionic Berry data in later sections. \cite{SigristUeda1991,Hatsugai2010,DeNittisGomi2015CMP}